-Yesterday as I was driving around looking for a parking space before my appointment with Jeff at Spratt Muscular Therapies, I saw people pulling out of parking spaces and then another car pulling right up and taking the space a few feet in front of me.
+Yesterday as I was driving around looking for a parking space before my massage therapy appointment with Jeff, I saw people pulling out of parking spaces and then another car pulling right up and taking the space a few feet in front of me.
 This happened several times and I just kept repeating my mantra, there is an abundance of parking spaces.
 I drove down different streets I usually don't drive down looking for parking widening my search.

 A car pulls out across the street but just after I had turned around another car was ready to take its place.

 I did not relent in my belief and stayed calm and connected to the Source of all things.
 I knew that there was a reason this was happening.
 Reading Candace Pert's book, "Everything you need to know to feel Go(o)d" reminds me of this important message over and over again.